 Not surprising to see Venus, the natural ruler of pleasure, and being Saturn’s dispositor, angular.
 Notice that it is on Aldebaran, indicating a new cycle of some kind.

-Remember that he got fed up with the dependence to the pills and the harm is causes to his body.
+Remember that he got fed up with the dependence on the pills and the harm it causes to his body.
 This change of mind is shown by Saturn turning direct.

-With Saturn picking up speed and being dignified, there’s a good chance that he will drop the idea of the pills and find pleasure, or the “death of his depression” elsewhere.
-I’ll report back.
+With Saturn picking up speed and being dignified, there’s a good chance that he will drop the idea of the pills and find pleasure elsewhere.